otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

        #The below command can help find any module
        module spider fastqc

-       #The command should present you with some information about
+      The command should present you with some information about the module that have a closely matching name.
-       #the module that have a closely matching name.
+      You can then load your module of interest, in our case FastQC

-       #You can then load your module of interest, in our case FastQC
+       module load FastQC # Be careful with the case module list # view your loaded modules

-       module load FastQC # Be careful with the case
+     This list reset everytime you lofg off Mahiika.

     • Use the ```--help``` of ```fastqc``` to run it on any single fastq file of your choice..

     • List the content of your directory, what did fastqc create?